 This is an aromatic that is generally only available in China in the springtime.
+Young toon leaves are harvested from Chinese cedar or Chinese mahogany (toona sinensis), a deciduous perennial tree.
 The leaves have a purple tint with a floral, peppery, aromatic onion-like flavor that’s hard to describe.
 They are sold as both sprouts and leaves.
 We had never eaten toon leaves or sprouts prior to our temporary move to Beijing, but they really enhance the flavor of cold tofu appetizers, salads, and egg dishes, like our Stir-fried Shrimp and Eggs.

 Mugwort (艾草, ài cǎo)

 Mugwort (artemisia vulgaris), also known in English as wormwood, grows as a weed (you may be able to find it growing where you are—we have tons of it on our property), but it’s actually used in Traditional Chinese Medicine and our Qing Tuan (Mugwort Mochi) Recipe.

 Long Hot Green Peppers (牛角椒, Niújiǎo jiāo)

 In China, long, thin-skinned, spicy green peppers are common in stir-fries.
 They’re called cowhorn peppers, but there are several varieties more widely available here in the U.S. The type that we buy from Chinese markets and even regular grocery stores are known as Italian Long Hot Peppers, or sometimes “Italian Sweet Chili Peppers.”